 - Nice and pleasing application

 The only party that will be able to see your online behavior when you use a VPN is the VPN provider.
 After all, your data traffic is being sent through their server.
 Therefore, it’s important to choose a trustworthy VPN provider that won’t save any of that information.
 That would go against everything a VPN stands for: guaranteeing your online anonymity and safety.

-The so-called logs that your VPN provider could be making of your data have potentially awful consequences.
+The so-called logs that your VPN provider could be keeping of your data have potentially awful consequences.
 Governments could force the provider to show them your data.
 Therefore, it’s always important to check whether the VPN you’re considering to use has a no logs policy.
 If that’s the case, they promise not to save your data traffic, so others won’t be able to see it either.

 If you wish to set up a VPN connection on your device, you’ll have to download and install a VPN service.
 Sometimes you’ll have to configure your computer or mobile device in order for the VPN to work.
 Usually, this is quite a straightforward process: many providers have step-by-step installation guides that you can use even when you aren’t that skilled with computers.
 As soon as your VPN has been installed and activated, all your online data will be sent safely through the VPN tunnel.
 It won’t matter which program or browser you use, all traffic is taken care of.